-Roberto Minczuk will conduct his first concert on October 14, 2017, when he will kick off the season with
+Roberto Minczuk conducted his first concert on October 14, 2017, where he will kicked off the season with

 Mussorgsky’s Pictures at an Exhibition.
-“Maestro Minczuk’s appointment is the result of a rigorous process
+“Maestro Minczuk’s appointment was the result of a rigorous process

-which lasted two years and culminated with last season’s concerts, when each conductor was a finalist in the
+which lasted two years and culminated with the 2016/17 season’s concerts, when each conductor was a finalist in the

 search for the Music Director.
 The musicians of the orchestra, a special search committee comprised of